HaiyuWu/Vec2Face/README.md

 &emsp;✅ that generates face images purely based on the given image features<br>
 &emsp;✅ that achieves the state-of-the-art performance in five standard test sets among synthetic datasets<br>
 &emsp;✅ that first achieves higher accuracy than the same-scale real dataset (on CALFW)<br>
-&emsp;✅ that can easily scale the dataset size to 10M<br>
+&emsp;✅ that can easily scale the dataset size to 10M images from 200k identities<br>

 [//]: # (TODO)
 <img src='asset/architech.png'>

 # News/Updates
-- [2024/09/01] 🔥 We release Vec2Face!
+- [2024/09/01] 🔥 We release Vec2Face and HSFace datasets!

 # :wrench: Installation
 ```bash